 The multifamily developments in Reston are an integral part of the community.
-These areas are generally planned to retain existing densities and unit types that reflect the Reston character.
-Redevelopment is planned for certain sites.
-Circumstances may arise that merit consideration of limited redevelopment of multifamily communities.
+These areas are planned to retain existing densities and unit types that reflect the Reston character.
+This plan does not propose or recommend significant modification of any multifamily area.
+Circumstances may arise that merit consideration of limited development of a portion of an existing multifamily community.
 Require proposals to meet the following criteria:

-- Demonstrate consistency with the Planning Principles and advance relevant Reston planning goals and objectives as set forth in the Reston Comprehensive Plan. - Expand affordable housing, including encouraging permanent affordability of market rate affordable housing, WDUs and ADUs. - Maintain the existing natural areas. - Maintain the existing mature tree canopy. - Create architecture and massing of the development features that are context-sensitive design and fit into the natural and architectural character of the surrounding area.
+- Demonstrate consistency with the Planning Principles and advance relevant Reston planning goals and objectives as set forth in the Reston Comprehensive Plan. - Retain the existing supply of affordable housing, including market rate affordable housing units, WDUs and ADUs as previously approved. - Maintain the existing natural areas. - Maintain the existing mature tree canopy. - Create architecture and massing of the development features that are context-sensitive design and fit into the natural and architectural character of the surrounding area.